rahultejagorantala/Synthetic_Fiber/README.md

-# Assessment of Cotton Fiber Maturity using Holographic Images
+# Establishing a Baseline for Cotton Fiber Classification

 Problem: Establishing a Baseline for Cotton Fiber Classification Amidst Ambiguities in Ground Truth Labels.